dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 Finally, the future of work will require much more organic networking.
 It will require people to dip in and out of their interests, join the conversation when it makes sense, and connect with people in degrees.
 LinkedIn currently only allows either a direct connection, a soft follow (not available on all profiles), or nothing.

-I believe all of these things create a substantial amount of friction in the user experience.
+All of these things create substantial friction in the user experience.
 These points of friction make using LinkedIn a miserable experience.

 What if we could re-frame all this and put the user at the heart of the experience?
 What if we can empower her to network organically, learn and grow, and position herself for unique models of work and roles, functions, and industries that she wants, as opposed to where she’s been.